Three new trustees announced

 in the Waitaki.”

 So without further ado, here they are: joining the Trust legendary steampunk originator Helen Jansen, who is still sometimes seen in steampunk attire.

-Gerald Carter is an architect who hails from Tai Tapu near Christchurch.
-He has long recognised the assets of our district and most recently he was instrumental in the design of the ‘Poshtel’ in Thames Street.
+Gerald Carter hails from Tai Tapu near Christchurch and he has long recognised the assets of our district.
+Most recently his design firm was instrumental in the redevelopment of the ‘Poshtel’ in Thames Street.
 “Hopefully his ‘outsider perspective’ will help the rest of us keep our feet on the ground,” says Mike.